 Each of us has an internal self-defence system, commonly known as the fight-or-flight response.

-When your body senses danger, it triggers a stress response that starts in your brain’s hypothalamus gland.
 That, in turn, sends signals to the adrenals (two kidney-shaped glands that sit on top of the kidneys) to release stress hormones such as cortisol, adrenaline and noradrenaline.

 Mindfulness, breathing and stretching techniques could offer potential improvement.